info343c-a16/m14-react-intro/README.md

     }
 });
 ```
-To practice passing simple information via props, see exercise 2.
+To practice passing simple information via props, see [exercise 2](exercise-2).

 ## Nesting Components
 Once we've created components, we can render them inside of other components, just like regular HTML elements!
 Let's imagine that we want to create a list (pretty simple, right?).
 For each list item (`<li>`) that we want to create, we could render a React component (`ListItem`).
-We could do that inside of a parent component (let's call it `List`).

 Let's start by creating a ListItem component:
 ```javascript